-NOTE: As of December 1, 2019, you no longer need a vehicle permit for any of Carver County’s park.
+NOTE: No vehicle permit needed for any of Carver County’s park.

 Baylor Regional Park (Norwood Young America)

 There’s no boat launch into Eagle Lake right in Baylor, but you can carry your canoe, kayak or SUP board from the parking lot to the lakeshore.
 Or launch from the public access just outside the Park.
-Rentals are available for a modest hourly rate.
+Rentals are available at the park for a modest hourly rate.
 Here’s the map.

 Carver Park Reserve (Victoria)

 Over 700 acres of water and several lakes make Carver Park Reserve a great paddling destination.
-There’s a boat launch the northwest side of Lake Auburn, and you can launch from the beach at Lake Auburn Campground.
+There’s a boat launch on the northwest side of Lake Auburn, or you can launch from the beach at Lake Auburn Campground.

 There’s a boat launch at Stieger Lake, which is a no-wake lake.
 A definite plus for paddlers.
 And there’s a boat launch on the south side of Lake Zumbra.
 Zumbra has the most shoreline of the three lakes.